-What does it take to become a better distance runner.
+What does it take to become better distance runner.
 I hope some of these tips will influence your preparation in some way.
 Welcome to rundreamachieve.

 Have any of you heard the story about the book Three Feet From Gold?

 It was written by Napoleon Hill.
 R.U.
-Harby and his uncle, who had a passion for mining and finding gold, went on the hunt.
+Harby and his uncle had a passion for mining and finding gold.
+So, they went on the hunt.

 The uncle found gold ore and covered up his find.
-He them went home to raise money to buy the machinery needed to bring up the ore he found.
+He then went home to raise money to buy the machinery needed to bring up the ore he found.

 R.U.
-Harby and Hill raised the money they needed and then returned to the location where the ore was originally found.
+Harby and Hill raised the money they needed.
+So, they returned to the location where the ore was originally found.
 What happened?
 They hit the jackpot.

 That being said, they ran into a problem.
 The gold dried up, so they thought.
 They became frustrated and let it go.
 They sold their equipment to a junk man that lived near the area where they were digging for a few hundred dollars.

 The junk man hired a mining engineer after they left.
 Why was this smart?
 The engineer had more knowledge and found a major gold vein just 3 feet from where they were digging.